neoforge-dev/starter/memory-bank/active-context.md

 - We've fixed the search failure error in the search-page.test.js file, and all tests are now passing.
 - We've created comprehensive documentation for our mocking approach, making it easier for other developers to understand and use.
 - All 76 test files are now passing, with 667 out of 672 tests passing (99.3%), and 1 test skipped due to environment limitations (memory measurement).
+- We've optimized the test performance by reducing polyfill installations and fixing various issues, resulting in faster and more reliable tests.